 - Catch the Sunset from The Cliffs of Moher

 Take A Romantic Hike Up the Great Sugar Loaf at Sunrise/Sunset

 by Laura Barton of Live Adventure Travel | YouTube

-However, the breathtaking views from the top makes the climb completely worth it.
-Once you arrive at the summit you will be presented with 360 views of County Wicklow and Dublin.
+However, the breathtaking views from the top make the climb completely worth it.
+Once you arrive at the summit you will enjoy 360 views of County Wicklow and Dublin.

 Stroll along the Famous Dark Hedges

 By Kathryn Burrington of Travel With Kat | Instagram

 This atmospheric row of beech trees lining a scenic lane in Ballymoney 50 miles north of Belfast, is the most photographed natural phenomenon in Northern Ireland.

 It’s pure magic and makes a wonderful backdrop for a romantic walk.